 He was a breakout actor in the award winning Brokeback Mountain and best known for his role as The Joker in Batman: The Dark Night, for which he won an Oscar.

-Now, eight years after the actor’s death, Heath Ledger’s father, Kim, has opened up about his son’s tragic last words.
+in 2016, eight years after the actor’s death, Heath Ledger’s father, Kim opened up about his son’s tragic last words.

 Ledger died from a lethal drug overdose in 2008.
 In an honest interview, Kim revealed that the last conversation Heath had before he died was with his sister Kate.
 In their final chat, she had warned him not to mix prescription medications that he didn’t know anything about.

 Kim replayed the siblings’ interaction: “He said, ‘Katie, Katie, I’ll be fine!’”

 “Well, that’s a cavalier boy’s answer.
 It just put his whole system to sleep I guess,” Kim shares his opinion on his son’s actions.